matuzo/matuzoat/src/blog/2022/twitter-ban.md

   <p>Today I had multiple mails in my inbox from people offering their help and asking if I was okay.
 You're amazing, thank you! ❤️ I'm fine, it's just annoying.</p>

-  <p>Thank you everyone for @-ing Twitter Support (<a href="https://twitter.com/spuz78/status/1584470084231516161">Bernhard</a> and <a href="https://twitter.com/m_ott/status/1584648614282133504">Matthias</a>) and especially thank you Bernahrd, Matthias, Michael, David, Jenn, Jens, and Sara for getting in touch via e-mail.</p>
+  <p>Thank you everyone for @-ing Twitter Support (<a href="https://twitter.com/spuz78/status/1584470084231516161">Bernhard</a> and <a href="https://twitter.com/m_ott/status/1584648614282133504">Matthias</a>) and retweeting, and especially thank you Bernhard, Matthias, Mike, David, Jenn, Jens, and Sara for getting in touch via e-mail.</p>
   </li>
 </ol>